Tumbling Guide

 • Strength — provides the vertical lift that creates time in the air.

-• Shaping — determines how efficiently the body rotates once it leaves the ground.
+• Shaping — determines how efficiently the body rotates once airborne.

-• Mechanics — governs how the jump and rotation connect.
+• Mechanics — governs how the jump connects to the rotation.

 • Timing — controls when each phase of the movement happens.

-When these pieces develop together, the athlete gains the one thing every tumbling skill ultimately requires: confidence.
+When these four pieces develop together, they produce the one thing every athlete ultimately needs: confidence.

 Confidence isn’t something you force.
 It appears when the body understands the movement well enough to trust it.